pydata/xarray/doc/user-guide/io.rst

     ds.to_dict(data=False)

-This can be useful for generating indices of dataset contents to expose to search indices or other automated data discovery tools.

 .. ipython:: python
-    :okexcept:
     :suppress:

-    import os
+    # We're now done with the dataset named `ds`.
+Although the `with` statement closed
+    # the dataset, displaying the unpickled pickle of `ds` re-opened "saved_on_disk.nc".
+    # However, `ds` (rather than the unpickled dataset) refers to the open file.
+Delete
+    # `ds` to close the file.
+    del ds
     os.remove("saved_on_disk.nc")

+This can be useful for generating indices of dataset contents to expose to search indices or other automated data discovery tools.

 .. _io.rasterio: